yindaheng98/Notebook/学习笔记/图形学/UnityGaussianSplatting.md

     m_CommandBuffer.GetTemporaryRT(GaussianSplatRenderer.Props.GaussianSplatRT, -1, -1, 0, FilterMode.Point, GraphicsFormat.R16G16B16A16_SFloat);
     m_CommandBuffer.SetRenderTarget(GaussianSplatRenderer.Props.GaussianSplatRT, BuiltinRenderTextureType.CurrentActive);
     m_CommandBuffer.ClearRenderTarget(RTClearFlags.Color, new Color(0, 0, 0, 0), 0, 0);

+    // We only need this to determine whether we're rendering into backbuffer or not.
+However, detection this
+    // way only works in BiRP so only do it here. m_CommandBuffer.SetGlobalTexture(GaussianSplatRenderer.Props.CameraTargetTexture, BuiltinRenderTextureType.CameraTarget);
 ```

 这里调用的 `GetTemporaryRT` 就是分配一段 Render Texture 内存空间用于渲染 Render Texture。